syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 ### Stochastic

-For Stochastic indicator, you need to set the [indicators.type](../api/ejchart#members:indicators-type) as **"stochastic"**.
-The Stochastic indicator renders four lines, namely upper line, lower line, stochastic line and the signal line.
+For the Stochastic indicator, you need to set the [indicators.type](../api/ejchart#members:indicators-type) as **"stochastic"**.
+The Stochastic indicator renders four lines namely, upper line, lower line, stochastic line and the signal line.
 Upper line always rendered at value 80 and the lower line is rendered at value 20.
-Stochastic and Signal Lines are calculated based on stochastic formula.
+Stochastic and Signal Lines are calculated based on the stochastic formula.

 {% highlight js %}